saltchang/git-pg/README.md

-# git-pretty-graph
+# Git Pretty Graph

-A simple shell script to view the prettier git graph
+A simple shell script to view the prettier git graph.